 Dom is an American who works for Sega's black ops division.
 When he hired in, the job opportunities were tight, with only one slot available for a new employee.

-Cool Car: A sleek black company car.
-Miho casually destroyed it with one hand.
+- Cool Car: A sleek black company car.
+Miho trashes it in Chapter 9.

-Trigger Happy: In the early years, Dom and Ed were used to play off a Japanese stereotype: That all Americans are well armed and willing to whip out a gun at the slightest provocation.
-These days Dom's the manipulativeschemer of the two, but he'll still rely on an endless supply of pistols to solve his problems.
+- Trigger Happy: In the early years, Dom and Ed were used to play off a Japanese stereotype: That all Americans are well armed and willing to whip out a gun at the slightest provocation.
+These days Dom's the manipulative schemer of the two, but he still carries around an endless supply of pistols wherever he goes.

 Ed is a Sony Enforcement Division agent, Dom's best friend and rival.
 They both applied for a job with Sega Japan after graduation.
 Dom locked Ed in the trunk of his car so he would miss the job interview.

-Trigger Happy: In the early years, Dom and Ed were used to play off a Japanese stereotype: That all Americans are well armed and willing to whip out a gun at the slightest provocation.
-Ed has become the more violent of the pair, using high level Sony weaponry and robots in blunt (yet effective) ways.
+- Trigger Happy: Same as Dom, above.
+Though Ed has become the more violent of the pair, using high level Sony weaponry and robots in blunt (yet effective) ways.